 Areas of nonnative plant growth need to be identified and mapped for management.
-Utilizing latest technologies available, such as GIS software, precise management maps can be created for implementation.
+Utilizing latest technologies available, such as GIS software, precise management maps can be created for implementation Negnetive infectations such as Europian watermilfeil a implementation.
 Nonnative infestations, such as Eurasian watermilfoil, require prompt control.
 Methods of management are provided in this lake management plan.
 Although a variety of options are available and should be weighed out for each lake, the most common management method is treatment using herbicides.